-An EEG may also be used to confirm brain death in someone in a persistent coma.
+An EEG might also be used to confirm brain death in someone in a persistent coma.
 A continuous EEG is used to help find the right level of anesthesia for someone in a medically induced coma.

 EEGs are safe and painless.
 Sometimes seizures are intentionally triggered in people with epilepsy during the test, but appropriate medical care is provided if needed.

 - Avoid anything with caffeine on the day of the test because it can affect the test results.